wp-plugins/alpine-photo-tile-for-picasa-and-google-plus/readme.txt

 = Why doesn't the widget show my most recent photos? =

-The plugin caches or stores the Picasa feed for three hours (see Caching above).
+The plugin caches or stores the Google Plus (Picasa) feed for three hours (see Caching above).
 If the new photos have still not appeared after this time, it is possible that Picasa is responsible for the delay.

 = How many photos can I show? =